Categories

 4. Tap the assignment you’d like to grade.

-5. Tap the right-facing arrow under the Submissions section.
+5. Tap All at the top right of the submissions section.

 6. Tap the name of the Student you would like to grade.

-• To use the grade slider, tap and hold the circle on the slider and slide it to the right for more points and to the left for less points.
+• Alternatively, to use the grade slider, tap and hold the circle on the slider and slide it to the right for more points and to the left for less points.

-9. Tap the Comment tab to leave a comment for the entire submission.
+9. Tap the Comment textbox to leave a comment for the entire submission.

 Add an Announcement

-1. Tap Dashboard in the navigation menu at the bottom of the screen.
+1. Tap Dashboard (Android) or Courses (iphone) in the navigation menu at the bottom of the screen.

 2. Tap the course you would like to add an announcement to.